|

 Whip-poor-will

 Monitoring Results from the second New York State Breeding Bird Atlas suggest dramatic decreases in breeding Whip-poor-wills in New York State since the 1980s.
 Such declines are consistent with Atlas results and anecdotal evidence from neighboring states and provinces.
 As a result, a Northeast Nightjar Survey project was established in 2005 to begin collecting population information for these poorly-known birds.
-In 2007, the New York State Ornithological Association (NYSOA) organized Whip-poor-will monitoring efforts in our state, as part of the coordinated effort throughout the Northeast.
-There were two major goals for the NYSOA monitoring efforts in 2007: to conduct 30+ random survey routes in areas with Whip-poor-will concentrations during the first and/or second Breeding Bird Atlases; and to conduct targeted monitoring at known Whip-poorwill hotspots, such as pine barrens sites.
+In 2007 and 2008, the New York State Ornithological Association (NYSOA) organized Whip-poor-will monitoring efforts in our state, as part of the coordinated effort throughout the Northeast.
+There were two major goals for the NYSOA monitoring efforts: to conduct random survey routes in areas with Whip-poor-will concentrations during the first and/or second Breeding Bird Atlases; and to conduct targeted monitoring at known Whip-poorwill hotspots, such as pine barrens sites.
 The purpose of the random survey routes is to collect data that will allow us to develop population trends for this poorly-known species.
 The goal of monitoring and research efforts at selected hotspots is to determine what factors allow this species to remain abundant at certain sites.
-NYSOA will once again be coordinating Whip-poor-will monitoring in New York State this year, as part of the regional Northeast Nightjar Survey project.
-Last year's monitoring effort in New York was a great success, with NYSOA volunteers surveying more routes and detecting more Whip-poor-wills than any other state in the Northeast.
-A complete summary of New York results from 2007 can be found here.
-Most of the routes surveyed for Whip-poor-wills last year will be covered by the same volunteers again this year.
-However, there are a few routes in northern and eastern New York in need of new volunteers this year.
-See available routes and learn what's involved In 2007, NYSOA's first year of organizing Whip-poor-will surveys in New York State, more than 70 volunteers conducted 34 random-route surveys as well as additional monitoring in several known Whip-poor-will hotspots.
+The NYSOA Whip-poor-will monitoring project has been a part of the ongoing Northeast Nightjar Survey.
+Matt Medler spearheaded and coordinated the effort in New York State with great dedication and skill during the past two years.
+The maps and information provided here were created by Matt, and we are very grateful to him for his exemplary efforts on the project.
+Unfortunately Matt has found it necessary to resign his position as coordinator of the project, and NYSOA is unable to coordinate Whip-poor-will monitoring in New York State in 2009.
+We hope to be able to resume our involvement sometime in the future.
+In 2007, NYSOA's first year of organizing Whip-poor-will surveys in New York State, more than 70 volunteers conducted 34 random-route surveys as well as additional monitoring in several known Whip-poor-will hotspots.
 Thanks to these efforts, the project had excellent geographical coverage in northern and eastern New York, with random routes surveyed in 21 counties around the Adirondacks and in the Hudson Valley region.
 The combined results of the random surveys, hotspot monitoring, and casual observations paint a picture of a species that is scarcely distributed throughout much of its New York State range, occurs in higher densities in northern New York, and is abundant in a few hotspots.
 Whip-poor-wills were detected on nine of the 34 random routes conducted.
 Two-thirds of these nine positive routes were located in the North Country counties of Jefferson, St. Lawrence, Clinton, and Essex, while only one-third of the total routes surveyed were in this region.
-The following maps shows the location of all places where Whip-poor-will monitoring was conducted in 2007 in New York.
+The following maps show the location of all places where Whip-poor-will monitoring was conducted in 2007 in New York.
 Whip-poor-will Monitoring

 Routes and Hotspots